 Age is a critical factor for IVF decision-making.
-In the USA, a woman at their age of 50 years can go for IVF but should lead a healthy lifestyle and possess a good health condition to carry a baby.
+In the USA, a woman at the age of 50 years can go for IVF but should lead a healthy lifestyle and possess good health conditions to carry a baby.
 This age limit extended to 2 years i.e. 52 years for women who have cryopreserved their eggs.
 Therefore, 52 is the upper limit for a woman to proceed with the IVF cycle.
 However, this limit is not always everywhere followed.
 In India, The Indian Council of Medical Research (ICMR) suggested the upper age limit for women is 45, and 50 is for men to pursue IVF.

 A human trial was involving 290 fertility clinics reported that a 37% IVF success rate obtained in women under 35 years of age, but is reduced to 31% in women under the age of 35-37 years.
 Moreover, the success of IVF is gradually reduced to 21%, 11%, and 4% in the women age group under 38-40, 41-42, and over 42 age group people.
 The study result found average successful IVF pregnancy rate is 27% and concluded that women under the age of 35 years have the highest positive outcomes.